-The Carryover amount is available to pay 2020 expenses during the 2020 plan year run-out period (through March 31st, 2021) and 2021 expenses after your 2021 election amount has been exhausted.
-Expenses incurred during the 2021 plan year will pay first from your 2021 account balance, and any Carryover from 2020 will pay second.
-You do not have to enroll for the 2021 plan year Health Care FSA to receive any Carryover funds if the Carryover is at least $50.
+The Carryover amount is available to pay 2021 expenses during the 2021 plan year run-out period (through March 31st, 2022) and 2022 expenses after your 2022 election amount has been exhausted.
+Expenses incurred during the 2022 plan year will pay first from your 2022 account balance, and any Carryover from 2021 will pay second.

 - What happens if I have a Carryover balance, but I do not elect a Health Care FSA the following year?

-If you do not re-enroll in a Health Care FSA and have a remaining balance, you may carry over the balance (minimum of $50) up to $500 for one year.
-If you do not re-enroll after one year, the balance is forfeited, however if you do re-enroll after one year, those funds can continue to carry over.
+If you do not re-enroll in a Health Care FSA and have a remaining balance, you may carry over up to $550 for one year.
+If you do not re-enroll after one year, the balance is forfeited.
+However, if you do re-enroll after one year, those funds can continue to carry over.

 - Can I use my WageWorks Health Care Card to pay for expenses from the previous plan year?